 "Thank you.
 May I take this number along with me?" she said earnestly.
-"I want to
+"I want to study it."

 I thought I'd have some fun.
 "Sorry.
-It's the only copy availmusical film-you know, the glad able.
-But you may copy it if you hand to Ed, big-eyed secretaries like.
-Here's some music-paper and a nice loaded fountain-pen.'
+It's the only copy available.
+But you may copy it if you like.
+Here's some music-paper and a nice loaded fountain-pen,"

-"Um." she said.
-She made slow up a kind nod.
-Yes, I thought a lot work of the job, her blue eyes narrowed, her fresh lips tight.
+"Um," she said.
+She made slow work of the job, her blue eves narrowed, her fresh lips tight.
 I let her struggle for a while, painfully putting down note for note.
 Then I said, "Here!" and I nonchalantly flashed down the music, just streamed it across the paper.
 Her blue eyes got bigger.